spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 ### Brig

+About half the space in Security is taken up by the Brig: four large prison cells used to hold the groups of "contestants" after each night's broadcast.

-The brig is a large room with a plain metal floor, walls and ceiling with harsh light panels recessed into the ceiling.
-There are a set of benches affixed to the walls and a single toilet.
-The walls are covered with graffiti (perception 20: symbol of Bane), mostly rude comments about the Security Chief.
+The cells are large rooms with a plain metal floor, walls and ceiling.
+Harsh lighting comes from battered but durable fixtures recessed into the ceiling.
+A set of metal benches are affixed to the walls, as well as a single metal toilet.
+The walls are covered with graffiti, mostly rude comments about the Security Chief.
 There is dried blood on the floor that no one has bothered to clean.

+The cell across from the clone tanks, where the characters find themselves, has a crude hand-lettered sign on the door reading "VIP Room."
+The Security Guards think this is hilarious.

+While the characters are in the Brig, have the Security Chief visit them, to offer better treatment if they'll kill the Champion for her.

+Security Guards will mostly ignore characters in the Brig.
+They'll bring by food once a day, but make a point of spitting in it before slipping it through a slot in the door.

-Security Guards will mostly ignore characters in the Brig, but every evening they will come through and collect the prisoners and march them down the corridor, where they will be shoved unceremoniously back into the Arena, in time for that night’s broadcast.
+Every evening the groups of prisoners are collected in small groups and marched upstairs, where they are shoved unceremoniously back into the holding cells in the Arena, in time for that night’s broadcast.

 #### Secret Hatch